 What Else Can You Do?

 Along with CBD, be sure to give your pet some exercise.
-Try a weighted blanket or anxiety vest.
-You can also prepare your dog with exposure training by making loud sounds and rewarding them with treats.
+Try a weighted blanket or vest for stress.
+You can also prepare your dog with exposure training by making loud sounds and rewarding them with chews.
 Work up to louder and louder sounds until they can handle fireworks.
 You can also try distracting them with TV or music or giving them a puzzle toy.

 With a little effort, your pet may soon be able to enjoy The Fourth as much as you do.